amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

-Even more than this, the first-personal suffix of verb finite forms `ēn`, `en`, `ēne`, `ēnu`, `enu` of Kannada, Tamil and Tulu, all starting with a vowel, strongly opposes the case for the starting consonant `n`, because, as mentioned in the context of the second-person pronominal roots, the relationship between pronouns and the grammatical gender suffixes of verb finite forms is an ancient one and it is likely that the grammatical gender suffixes of verb finite forms are close to their corresponding pronominal roots.
+Even more than this, the first-personal suffix of verb finite forms `ēn`, `en`, `ēne`, `ēnu`, `enu` of Kannada, Tamil and Tulu, all starting with a vowel, strongly opposes the case for the starting consonant `n`, because, as mentioned in the context of the second-person pronominal roots, the relationship between pronouns and the grammatical person/gender suffixes of verb finite forms is an ancient one and it is likely that the grammatical person/gender suffixes of verb finite forms are close to their corresponding pronominal roots.
 Caldwell acknowledges and documents this in the context of the second-person pronoun.
 This casts strong doubts about not only the starting component of the first-person pronominal root being the consonant `n`, but also the starting vowel being `a`.